Skip to Content

 11. Coconut Pudding

 The night market sells many coconut items, including jelly, coconut rice, pudding pancakes, and coconut pudding.
-If you’re lactose intolerant, coconut pudding provides the perfect treat to satisfy any sweet tooth.
+If you’re lactose intolerant like me, coconut pudding provides the perfect treat to satisfy any sweet tooth.

 Vendors make the refreshing pudding from coconut milk, so it’s naturally lactose-free.
 Another option for a lactose-free dessert is tofu pudding.